mufana/mufana.github.io/_posts/2018-07-26-PowerShell-Jira.md

 ![Result](https://codeinblue.files.wordpress.com/2018/07/2018-07-26-19_42_44-powershell-integrated-scripting-environment-5-1-17134-165-__-in-code-we-trust-__.png)

 Cool!
 But, John seems a bit lonely.
-So, it's to get him settled with Jane.
+So, let's get him settled with Jane.

 To create Jane, I can use pretty much the same code as above.
 Except, I need a body with the user parameters.
 This body has to in JSON format.